svihooper/qualityScoreReporter/README.md

 7. Run the qualityScoreReporter.js script in your repl (make sure you updated your sheet id).
 8. Switch back to your Google sheet page and view your results.
 9. Share that sheet with whoever needs to view the results.

+#### QualityScore Factors:
+The script comes with default qualityScore factors for testing.
+If you wish to use the real factors from the client's clientConfig.json make sure to set `const useTestConfig = true;` to `const useTestConfig = false;`.